-The use of small chipped stone tools, called microliths, and retouched bladelets are the key defining factor to identify the Mesolithic as a period in prehistory.
+The use of small chipped stone tools called microliths and retouched bladelets are the key factor to identify the Mesolithic as a prehistoric period.

-Mesolithic people most likely continued the art forms developed during the Upper Paleolithic Period, including cave paintings and engravings, small sculptural artifacts, and early megalithic architecture.
+Mesolithic people likely continued the art forms developed during the Upper Paleolithic Period, including cave paintings and engravings, small sculptural artifacts, and early megalithic architecture.

-The Mesolithic Period, or Middle Stone Age, is an archaeological term used to describe specific groups of cultures defined as falling between the Paleolithic and the Neolithic Periods.
-While the start and end dates of the Mesolithic Period vary by geographical region, we can date it approximately from 10,000 BCE to 8,000 BCE.
+The Mesolithic Period, or Middle Stone Age, is an archaeological term describing specific cultures that fall between the Paleolithic and the Neolithic Periods.
+While the start and end dates of the Mesolithic Period vary by geographical region, it dated approximately from 10,000 BCE to 8,000 BCE.

-Art from this period responds to the changing weather conditions to a warmer climate and adaptation to relatively sedentary lifestyles, population size, and use of plant foods—all evidence of the transition to agriculture and eventually the Neolithic.
-Still, food was not always available everywhere, and Mesolithic populations were often forced to become migrating hunters and still settle in rock shelters.
-It is difficult to find a unique type of artistic production during the Mesolithic Period, and it is believed that people most likely continued the art forms developed during the Upper Paleolithic (the latest period of the Paleolithic).
-These include cave paintings and engravings, small sculptural artifacts, and early architecture.
+Art from this period reflects the change to a warmer climate and adaptation to a relatively sedentary lifestyle, population size, and consumption of plants—all evidence of the transition to agriculture and eventually the Neolithic period.
+Still, food was not always available everywhere, and Mesolithic populations were often forced to become migrating hunters and settle in rock shelters.
+It is difficult to find a unique type of artistic production during the Mesolithic Period, and art forms developed during the Upper Paleolithic (the latest period of the Paleolithic) were likely continued.
+These included cave paintings and engravings, small sculptural artifacts, and early architecture.

-The native Mesolithic populations were slow in gradually assimilating the agricultural way of life, beginning with just the use of ceramics.
-It took a thousand years into the Neolithic period before they adopted animal husbandry (which became especially important to them) and plant cultivation to any appreciable degree.
-When they eventually developed interest in the more fertile areas utilized by the late Danubian cultures, they became the threat that compelled the Danubian farmers to fortify their settlements.
+The native Mesolithic populations were slow in assimilating the agricultural way of life, starting solely with the use of ceramics.
+It took a thousand years into the Neolithic period before they adopted animal husbandry (which became especially important to them) and plant cultivation.
+When they eventually developed interest in the more fertile areas utilized by the late Danubian cultures, they compelled the Danubian farmers to fortify their settlements.

 Findings from Archaeological Excavations